greenwoodents/greenwoodents/source/_posts/rozeslat.md

 <div id="description" class="description">
 Sometimes teachers need to text or call everyone.
 Why should they pay that from their own pocket?
-_Rozeslat makes it simple for teachers to text their classes and it’s free.
-Credits belongs also to [@davidvesely](http://davidvesely.cz) and @misisnik for development._
+_Rozeslat makes it simple for teachers to text their classes for free.
+Credits belongs to [@davidvesely](http://davidvesely.cz) and @misisnik for development._
 </div>

 ##Homepage & onboarding